-Operational emails are intended for sharing important information specific to a customer or are sent based on a specific customer's activity.
+Operational emails are intended for sharing important information specific to a customer or based on a specific customer's activity.
 If you are not sure whether a communication is operational, consider whether your customer would be surprised if you said that the email was sent manually by their CSM or Account Manager.
 If the customer would be surprised, then it is probably not an operational email.

 Following are a few examples of operational emails:

 - Email with a report embedded with their usage data

 - Email with a request for feedback for a specific action such as logging a support ticket

 - The customer has exceeded the fair limit of usage of your service and is subject to pay more to continue the service